divear/EduCalc/README.md

 # EduPage grade average calculator

-For some reason edupage doesn't have this build in, so I made this small script to calculate the average if you received a new grade.
+For some reason edupage doesn't have this build in, so I made this small script to calculate what would happen to your grade average if you received a new grade.

-# How do I use this?
+## How do I use this?

 1. Clone this repo, create a `.env` file in root directory and add: